chrisGerken/gramar/README.md

 ## Productions

 A production is a text file whose boilerplate content generally resembles the file content it's meant to generate.
-Imbedded in the txt content are gramar tags that can:
+Imbedded in its text content are gramar tags that can:

 1. Read data from the model and insert in-place within the template boilerplate
 2. Transform and write data back into the model
 3. Conditionally process nested boilerplate and tags.
 The conditional processing includes **if**, **case** and **iterative** behaviors.
 4. Create projects, folders and files

-As such, the processing of a production is effectively top-down procedural with possible side effects to model and, in the case of **main.prod**, the creation of projects, folders and files.
+As such, the processing of a production is effectively top-down procedural with possible side effects to the model and, in the case of **main.prod**, the creation of projects, folders and files.

 ## Background